-Posture is a fraught topic where many health professionals still differ in opinion.
-Improving posture is often a part of treatment.
-It is also often identified as a reason for the development of complaints or injuries.
+Posture is a fraught topic on which many health professionals still differ.
+Improving posture is often part of the treatment.
+It is also often identified as a reason for the emergence of complaints or injuries.
 Entire methods and treatment plans have been developed to improve this "wrong" posture.
-But is this true?
-A lot of research has been released in recent years examining the role of posture in the development of complaints.
+But is posture really the culprit?
+A lot of research has been released in recent years examining the role of posture in the development of symptoms.

 We're going to go over the most important ones with you:

 1. There is no such thing as the perfect posture!

 There is no evidence that one attitude is better than another when it comes to the prevention of complaints.
 The best posture is the following posture.
 Adjusting your natural way of sitting is more likely to cause more symptoms than less.
 It is especially important that you alternate a lot of different postures whenever possible.
 So it's not about any particular posture not being good for you.
 The lack of movement can cause symptoms, though.
 Just hold a ballpoint pen over your head for 8 hours.
 In itself nothing wrong with this posture but it will cause a tired and annoying feeling in the shoulder belt.
 Now compare this one to your back or neck during a long day's work at the office.
 Nothing wrong with a certain sitting position, but sitting for 8 hours straight becomes a problem.

 2. A hollow or rounded back is not the reason for your symptoms.

 There is research where people are followed a long time over time.
 This shows that people with a slightly different position of the spine, a concave or convex position of the back, do not develop more or fewer symptoms than a control group.
 A concave or convex stooth of your back Is never directly the reason for your pain.